decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 Upon receipt of the Request, the Holder Wallet MUST send an HTTP GET request to the `request_uri` to retrieve the referenced Request Object, unless it is already cached, and parse it to recreate the Request parameters.

-The response body to that HTTP GET request must be an encoded JWT.
-The media type must be `application/jwt`
+The response body to that HTTP GET request MUST be an encoded JWT.
+The media type MUST be `application/jwt`

 Below is a non-normative unencoded example of a retrieved Request Object: